Open-Systems-Pharmacology/ASCPT-Satelite-OSPS-Workshops/README.md

 - Register for [Day 2 only](https://www.eventbrite.com/e/2-day-pk-sim-mobi-workshop-on-pbpk-and-pbpk-based-qsp-tickets-54161831496).
 - Register for [both days](https://www.eventbrite.com/e/2-day-pk-sim-mobi-workshop-on-pbpk-and-pbpk-based-qsp-tickets-54161831496).

-Each workshop day is currently restricted to 15 participants.
+Each workshop day is currently restricted to 15 external participants.

 Registration includes coffee- and lunch breaks.